 We welcome a wide range of organizations to join the UN Global Compact.
 Businesses, civil society organizations, business associations, labour organizations, academic institutions and cities can all make a commitment to a better world.
 We know that it takes collective efforts to make a difference for society.

 It doesn’t matter if you are heavily experienced in sustainability efforts, or just starting out.
 Our 9,500 participating companies and 3,000 non-business participants have varying needs, and we’re prepared to support them all.

 We’re shaping a sustainable future, and you need to be a part of it.
 Our participants include:

-We also have established separate policies for micro-enterprises/organizations, subsidiaries and tobacco companies:
+We also have revised our policies for micro-enterprises/organizations and subsidiaries:

 See our FAQ to learn more about participating in the UN Global Compact.